 where $H_\Lambda$ is the Hamiltonian restricted to the patch, and $T_{\partial \Lambda}$ is an operator strictly localized on the boundaries of $\Lambda$, $f_{n, \Lambda}$ is in general an $n$- and $\Lambda$-dependent constant, and the left (right) boundary part is independent of the location of the right (left) boundary for sufficiently large patch $\Lambda$.
 Furthermore, $H$ is type I if and only if $T_{\partial \Lambda}$ can be chosen to be Hermitian, and type II if and only if such a $T_{\partial \Lambda}$ exists but it cannot be made Hermitian. \end{thm} The proof is given in App.~\ref{app:cuttingproof}.
 We will illustrate applications of this theorem with examples from the $W$ state later in this section.
-When we are interested in a single state rather than a set of states, we can w.l.o.g. set $f_{n, \Lambda} = 0$, e.g., by absorbing it into $T_{\partial \Lambda}$ or $H_{\Lambda}$.
+When we are interested in a single state rather than a set of states, we can w.l.o.g. set $f_{n, \Lambda} = 0$, e.g., by absorbing it into $T_{\partial \Lambda}$.
 Notice that the support of $T_{\partial \Lambda}$ is strictly localized for type I and II, but it is in general not unique.
 The theorem says that if we are able to choose it to be Hermitian, then we are guaranteed that the Hamiltonian is type I. On the contrary, the existence of a non-Hermitian boundary action does not by itself mean that the Hamiltonian is type II, and in addition we need to rule out the existence of a Hermitian boundary action.